fivetran/dbt_apple_search_ads_source/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # Apple Search Ads (Source)

-This package models Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/apple-search-ads).
+This package models Apple Search Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/apple-search-ads).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/apple-search-ads/#schemainformation).

 This package enriches your Fivetran data by doing the following:
 - Adds descriptions to tables and columns that are synced using Fivetran